carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.BoundingBox<a name="carla.BoundingBox"></a>
 Bounding boxes contain the geometry of an actor or an element in the scene.
 They can be used by [carla.DebugHelper](#carla.DebugHelper) or a [carla.Client](#carla.Client) to draw their shapes for debugging.
-Check out this [recipe](ref_code_recipes.md#debug-bounding-box-recipe) where the user takes a snapshot of the world and then proceeds to draw bounding boxes for traffic lights.
+Check out the snipet in [carla.DebugHelper.draw_box](#carla.DebugHelper.draw_box) where a snapshot of the world is used to draw bounding boxes for traffic lights.

 <h3>Instance Variables</h3>
 - <a name="carla.BoundingBox.extent"></a>**<font color="#f8805a">extent</font>** (_[carla.Vector3D](#carla.Vector3D)<small> – meters</small>_)